anezinis/anezinis/README.md

 * 👋 Hi, I’m Emmanuel Anezinis, AKA Cherry, and I am a Software Developer with an avid passion for creating problem-solving applications.

-* 💼 Currently working as Frontend Web Developer.
+* 💼 Currently working as Angular Developer.